nibblesnbits/my-portfolio/conv/book.md

 But by the weight of things unspoken— the cracks that form when hearts are broken.

-The Elsebeneath is not a lie.
-It’s just a place where truths still try.

 # Chapter 1: *Things Lost*

-A short, slender black cat stepped over a crooked windowsill and onto the street, tail flicking as she landed.
-Her fur shimmered with dust motes that hadn’t figured out they weren’t part of the night.
-Around her neck, a charm swung gently from a fraying thread: a tiny brass telescope, rusted at the hinge.

-She’d walked these streets before they had names.
-In that age, she had a purpose.
-Or maybe just a title.
-She couldn’t remember which.

-Now, she moved like someone who had lived everywhere and nowhere, and neither had asked her to stay.

-She moved anyway.

 The wind had stopped singing.